dccsillag/magma-nvim/README.md

 #### MagmaInit

 This command initializes a runtime for the current buffer.

-It takes a single argument, the Jupyter kernel's name.
+It can take a single argument, the Jupyter kernel's name.
 For example,

 ```vim
 :MagmaInit python3